nikkilr88/egghead-asciicasts/up-and-running-with-preact/lessons/react-define-functional-components-in-preact.md

 ]
 ```

 Now we want to provide a user component for each user.
-The way we do that is that we map over that data.
+The way we do that is that we `.map` over that data.

-We could say `users.map` and we'll have access to each user, and we can return from this that user component then if the property names of your data match up with the properties inside this component, you could just spread the `user` into the component and then add a `key`.
+We could say `users.map` and we'll have access to each user, and we can return from this that `User` component then if the property names of your data match up with the properties inside this component, you could just spread the `user` into the component and then add a `key`.
 We'll use the `user.name`, save that,

 ```html
 export function App() {